 The buyers seemed to be in love with this property, so they were willing to put up with all this drama in order to buy the “home of their dreams.”
 They were able to secure an approval letter from their lender, and we (eventually) proceeded to the home inspection phase.

-Here’s where it started getting interesting for me.
+Here’s where it started getting a bit more interesting for me.

 The seller instructed the buyers that they had already seen the house, so they (and their agent) were not going to be allowed back in the house for the inspection.
 He would be there to let me in, and only I would be allowed to go into the property during the inspection.
 Again, a situation that is highly unusual for our area.
 In our region, the buyers and their agent are typically present during the home inspection, which I prefer, as over the years I’ve found that I have more post-inspection problems when the clients do not attend the inspection.
 Because of his insistence on being the one who dictated the entire situation, and his constantly changing schedule, the inspection had to be rescheduled a few different times before it actually happened.